Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 David M. Wehner - Facebook, Inc.

 Yeah.
 And Justin, just adding to the question on elections, I'd also point out that our reported daily active and monthly active numbers reflect usage in December.
-(36:49) doesn't really pick up the election period just because of the way that we tabulate those results.
+So even for the U.S. that doesn't really pick up the election period just because of the way that we tabulate those results.

 On Millennials, we were really pleased – this was a fantastic quarter for overall growth of the Facebook community, our strongest absolute MAU and DAU additions year-over-year since being a public company, so really pleased with that.
 So within that context, we're not breaking out specific cohorts, but we remain a great place for advertisers to reach Millennials.
 And Instagram is obviously another great place to reach Millennials, and we continue to build our products to serve a wide variety of audiences, including Millennials as well.